lrogers1843/oil_change_reminder/README.md

 Image model -> has_one_attached: :picture (creation of picture attachment)
 ###  Form Setup
 added file and label field sperately.
 Why is my form different from tutorial?
 Figured out I'm on the 'simple_form' gem (from suspenders?).
 Skipping the "multipart: true" tutorial param.
-Did whitelist "picture".
+Did whitelist "picture". added div with some dropzone classes and stimulus stuff around file field,